Floorp-Projects/Floorp/python/mozperftest/perfdocs/writing.rst

 - **xpcshell** a classical xpcshell test, turned into a performance test
 - **browsertime** a browsertime script, which runs a full browser and controls it via a Selenium client.
+- **mochitest** a classical mochitest test, turned into a performance test

 In order to qualify as performance tests, both flavors require metadata.